Free Virtual Assistants for Beginners: We Tested the 6 Best - And Actually Free

 - Voice chat support on mobile

-- Available on web and through a dedicated app on Android/iOS
+- Available on the web and through a dedicated app on Android/iOS

 - Option to upgrade for deeper reasoning, Gmail/Docs integration, and more